Freight Shipping from Wichita to Charlotte

 How much does it cost to ship freight from Wichita to Charlotte?

-Full truckload (FTL) rates from Wichita, KS to Charlotte, NC currently range from $2,602-$3,207 for a standard dry van load over the 1,210-mile route.
+Full truckload (FTL) rates from Wichita, KS to Charlotte, NC currently range $2,602-$3,207 (roughly $2.15-$2.67 per mile over 1,210 miles).
 LTL shipments typically cost $866-$1,429 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Charlotte?